Sleeve Gastrectomy

 ABOUT THE PROCEDURE

-In this procedure, first the fibrous tissues and blood vessels attached to the left side (greater curvature) and back of the stomach are divided and then a calibrated sizing tube is passed through mouth to the stomach by the anaesthetist.
+In this procedure, first the fibrous tissues and blood vessels attached to the left side (greater curvature) and back of the stomach are divided, and then a calibrated sizing tube is passed through the mouth to the stomach by the anaesthetist.
 A surgical stapler is positioned externally on the stomach against the internal tube and used to fire 6 rows of staples.
-The stapler then divides the tissue between the middle two rows leaving 3 rows of staples, with the other 3 rows being attached to the specimen.
-Around 80% of the original stomach is removed, leaving a new smaller stomach with a volume of around 100mL.
+The stapler then divides the tissue between the middle 2 rows, leaving 3 rows of staples, with the other 3 rows being attached to the specimen.
+Around 80% of the original stomach is removed, leaving a new, smaller stomach with a volume of around 100mL.

 RECOVERY